 However, if you have no Trust, but only a Will, (or if you have no Estate Planning documents at all) the law says that your Estate must go through Probate (unless your Estate is very small, or if you leave a surviving spouse and have no separate property assets).
 Probate is essentially a Court-supervised distribution of your Estate.
 The Probate process is long, complicated, and expensive.
 A Probate will have your assets tied up in Court for one to two years — maybe longer.

-The time involved is a problem, but what is worse is the Probate FEES.
+The time involved is a problem, but what is worse are the Probate FEES.
 The Probate fees are set by law, and the money goes to the Attorney and the executor who handle the Probate.
 The fees are based on a percentage of the value of your Estate.
 Do you own a home, but have only a little bit of equity?
 This may make you feel like your estate is fairly small.
 However, Probate fees are calculated based on the fair market value of your home and other assets, and NOT based on your equity in those assets.
 With California property values, this is a big deal.
 For example, if the combined value of your home and other probatable assets is one million dollars, the Probate fees would be $46,000 dollars.
 That’s how much your loved ones would have to pay before they can inherit what is left of your hard-earned money.